njfritter/ml-mastery/README.md

 This is a work in progress; I initally split up everything into parts depending on the minicourse.

 However I will be splitting up by the different applications used, as this is better python practice.

+*Update:* I have now split up the code into different parts and have dedicated functions to doing different tasks.
+Please let me know if there is a better way of going about things.

 ### Sources Cited